Organizational Culture – Are you holding out for a hero?

 Experience One: At dinner one evening we were seated at a well-appointed art deco restaurant on one of the lowest levels and farthest aft (aft means the back of the ship).
 This means we were close to the engine and propellers and could feel movements and turns easily.
 Our server arrived and was eager to help us with the wine selection.
 I was impressed with his positive demeanor and excited about our dining experience.
 Before we could give our drink order, however, my mother asked to be reseated as she was starting to feel nauseous because of the movement.
 Our server said we needed to return to the host station (a hundred or so feet away) and ask to be reseated – not a great move – especially for someone feeling ill.
 Because of his initial impressive demeanor, she asked if he could still be our server to which he replied, “Sorry – I have a difficult enough time keeping up with the tables in my area.”
 We were quickly reseated, by a somewhat puzzled and harried looking hostess, in a section where, we soon found out, the server had not yet begun his shift so we had a 10 minute wait until we received water and beverage service.

 Experience Two: Most memorably, on the final night we had a reservation at a Brazilian Churrascaria – a restaurant that serves 12 (yes, that is correct) courses of meat.
 I only eat fish; however, there were few openings that evening to use the last of our dining package.
 The reservationist we spoke with said they would be able to bring me a vegetarian or fish entrée from one of the bordering restaurants without a problem.
 However, when I told the server I needed a vegetarian or fish entrée – he gave me an annoyed look and said, “This is a meat only restaurant – no fish.”
 We explained the situation and noted that the reservationist said: “all restaurants will accommodate dietary restrictions.”
 He cautiously explained he would need to speak with his manager to determine if there was a way to accommodate me.
-The manager was responsive, apologized for the inconvenience and lack of alignment between the reservationist and the servers, and personally served me for the remainder of the meal.
+The manager was responsive, apologized for the inconvenience and lack of alignment between the reservationist and the servers, and (curiously) took care of me exclusively for the remainder of the meal – while the server took care of my mom.

 Culture is the shared values and beliefs of an organization that influences behavior and expectations.
 While relatively minor, these small lapses in heroic service, and a few others I experienced, make me wonder how the intended passenger experience, and core values are communicated and enforced.
 Each touchpoint, or event that influences customer thoughts, feelings, and beliefs, affects customer loyalty and future buying intentions.
 I remember how these gaps in service made me feel almost as well as I remember the Vacation Heroes: the staff members who made learning the dance routine to Thriller fun and surprisingly easy (significantly increasing my dancing confidence!) and our caring and attentive room steward who was always around to answer questions, created a fun environment playing off my mom’s unique sense of humor, and immediately knew us by name.